idpaterson/alfred-wunderlist-workflow/README.md

 After entering the task, you will be returned to whichever application you were using prior to adding the task.
 Wunderlist will also be returned to whichever list you were viewing prior to the inbox.

-Used without any arguments, `wl` simply opens Wunderlist to the inbox.
+Used without any arguments, `wlin` simply opens Wunderlist to the inbox.

-### Add a new task to any list

-To add a task to a list other than the inbox, use the Alfred shortcut `wl`, followed by the text of the task.
-Select the appropriate list from those shown by using the arrow keys to highlight the desired list, then press Return to add the task.
-If you do not select a list, the task will be added in whichever list is currently visible in Wunderlist.

-	wl Recycle used ink cartridges

-You can also type the name of a list followed by a colon.
-In the future this workflow will employ autocompletion to select the proper list so that you do not have to do that manually.

-	wl Office:Recycle used ink cartridges
+**Note** This command may eventually be removed in favor of `wl in:Recycle used ink cartridges`, which could work better for different localizations of Wunderlist.
+For example, Spanish language users will add tasks to their *Bandeja de entrada*, so `wlin` does not make as much sense as `wl ba:` or `wl en:`.

 ### Add a new list